phase/sbhs/DOCUMENTATION.md

 Art Editing
 -----------

+###unLZ-gba offsets
+Most of the images are LZ77 compressed, meaning you can edit them in unLZ.

+####Overworld
+Overworld char sprites go from 363 to 372.
+Before that are a bunch of option menus and whatnot, more on that later.

+To get a view of the sprites normally, hit minus all the way, then plus 3.

+####Talking
+Talking animations begin at 393 with Sonic and go to 425, ending with E-102.

 ### Decompressed Art

 Most of the art in Sonic Battle is decompressed, which is good.
 You can